RaianRashidRimon/Tenant-Management-System/README.md

 # 🏠 Tenant Management System
 ## 📌 Overview
 The Tenant Management System is a web-based platform designed exclusively for landlords and property owners to efficiently track and manage their rental properties, tenants, lease agreements, and payments.
-This system provides a centralized dashboard to store tenant records, monitor rent collection, handle maintenance requests, and generate reports for better rental management.
+This system provides a centralized dashboard to store tenant records, monitor rent collection, handle maintenance requests.

 Key benefits: